-How to notify tenants of a new landlord
+How to notify tenants of a change of landlord using a section 3 notice

 Understanding the Section 3 Notice under the Landlord and Tenant Act 1985